diego1389/dev_docs/C Sharp/LINQ/Notes.md

 - Always use the yield when creating custom extension methods to Linq.
 - For better performance first filter the data in one statement and apply order by in another one.

+## Interview questions

+1. Linq provides straightforward data access from the in-memory XML documents, databases, objects, etc.
+    - .Net component that links initial data querying abilities to the .NET languages.
+    - Types:
+        1. Linq to XML
+        2. Linq to objects
+        3. Linq to SQL
+        4. Linq to entities
+        5. Linq to Dataset
+2. Benefits?
+    - Fetching complicated queries in the dataset.
+    - Combining values from two separate data sets.
+    - More functionality than ADO.NET
+3. Different methods to write LINQ query syntax?
+    - Expression syntax (query syntax).
+    - Method extension syntax
+4. Define "Let" and  "Where" clauses:
+    - Let: define the variable and assign it to the value calculated from data values.
+    - Where: enables filters to the query.
+5. LINQ over stored procedure?
+    - Benefits:
+        - Deployment is easier (compiled to DLL).
+        - Debugging (not easy to debug an SP).
+        - Type safety.
+    - Draw-backs:
+        - SP is faster than Linq
+6. Linq standard query operators?
+    - Techniques that make the linq pattern.
+They offer query capabilities for the projection, aggregation, filtering, sorting, etc.
+    - One grop works on the IEnumerable<T> and other work on IQueryable<T>
+7. Explain PLIQ?
+    - Parallel linq it is the parallel execution of the LINQ to the objects.
+It endorses parallel programming and is closely associated with a parallel task library.
+8. First vs FirstOrDefault()?
+If there is not an element in the result .First() returns the exception.
+FirstOrDefault() will not throw it.
+9. Api?
+IQueryable or IEnumerable interfaces hosted in System.Linq namespace.
+10. Linq compiled queries?
+    - When need to execute a query repetedly linq enables us to create the query and compile it.
+    ```c#
+    static readonly Func<AdventureWorksEntities, Decimal> s_compiledQuery3MQ =
+    CompiledQuery.Compile<AdventureWorksEntities, Decimal>(ctx => ctx.Products.Average(product => product.ListPrice));

+    static void CompiledQuery3_MQ()
+    {

+        using (AdventureWorksEntities context = new AdventureWorksEntities())
+        {
+            Decimal averageProductPrice = s_compiledQuery3MQ.Invoke(context);

+            Console.WriteLine("The average of the product list prices is $: {0}", averageProductPrice);
+        }
+    }
+    ```
+11. Anonymous types?
+    - Types defined at run-time created by the compiler.
+We don't need to define a name but we can define properties` names and allocate values dynamically:
+    ```c#
+    var v = new {FirstProp = "1st prop"}
+    Console.WriteLine(V,FirstProp);
+    ```
+    - They are useful in LINQ to store intermediate results.
+12. Why SELECT clause comes after FROM?
+    - Queries must be defined first, the FROM clause specifies the range or condition for selecting records, therefore it should act before the SELECT.
+    -- Question 22